Womyn-born womyn: Michigan Womyn's Music Festival

 Throughout the final quarter of the twentieth century, women's music festivals often enacted womyn-born womyn policies.
 After the Michigan Womyn's Music Festival (MichFest) was described as a gathering for "women born as women and living as women", these intentions garnered wider attention in response to the exclusion of trans women from such events.

-In 1977, MichFest's primary owner, Lisa Vogel, signed a letter (together with 21 other signatories) to the feminist music collective Olivia Records, objecting to the inclusion of production employees at the festival that were not born female, notably Sandy Stone:
+In 1977, MichFest's primary owner, Lisa Vogel, signed a letter (together with 21 other signatories) to the feminist music collective Olivia Records, objecting to the inclusion of transgender production employees at the festival, notably Sandy Stone:

 We are writing concerning your decision to employ Sandy Stone...as your recording engineer and sound technician.
 We feel that it was and is irresponsible of you to have presented this person as a woman to the women's community when in fact he is a post-operative transsexual.
 The decision to work with a transsexual is one issue in itself; but the omission of this information from the public of women who support you was an unwise choice....We do not believe that a man without a penis is a woman any more than we would accept a white woman with dyed skin as a Black woman.
 Sandy Stone grew up as a white male in this culture, with all the privileges and attitudes that that insures [sic].
 It was his white male privilege that gave him access to the recording studio and the opportunity to gain engineering practice in the first place.
 He has never had to suffer the discrimination, self-hatred or fear that a woman must endure and survive in her life...How can we share feelings of sisterhood and solidarity with someone who has not had a woman's experience?

 After 40 years, the Michigan Womyn's Music Festival held its last event in 2015.
 This final gathering followed the withdrawal of support by the National Center for Lesbian Rights, National LGBTQ Task Force, and The TransAdvocate nonprofit website, for a boycott against MichFest and its womyn-born womyn intention.